laboon/kraken_parser/README.md

 ### Information Source

 DOT prices were downloaded from CoinGecko and cover up until 31 Mar 2022.
-You can easily update by going to CoinGecko
+You can easily update by going to CoinGecko, selecting historic data, and then "export data".

 ### Future Plans